Frequently Asked Questions

 14.)
 Can I come in and get tested for STDs?

-Sira does not currently offer STD testing and treatment.
-We do provide information about STDs so you can make informed decisions about your sexual health.
+Sira offers STI testing for chlamydia and gonorrhea.
+We also provide information about other STIs so you can make informed decisions about your sexual health.

 15.)
 How do I know if I’ve been exposed to a STD?